Four ways entrepreneurs cope with the fear of failure

 While all may experience it, the ability to anticipate and manage fear is likely to have positive benefits for an entrepreneur’s quality of life and wellbeing.

-Gabriella Cacciotti, Assistant Professor of Entrepreneurship, and recieved the 2016 NFIB Best Dissertation Award from the Entrepreneurship Division of the Academy of Management.
+Gabriella Cacciotti is Assistant Professor of Entrepreneurship, and recieved the 2016 NFIB Best Dissertation Award from the Entrepreneurship Division of the Academy of Management.
+She teaches Entrepreneurship and Business Venturing on the suite of MSc Business courses.

-James Hayton, Professor of Entrepreneurship, teaches Managing Human Resources on the MSc Human Resource Management & Employment Relations.
+James Hayton is Professor of Entrepreneurship and teaches Managing Human Resources on the MSc Human Resource Management & Employment Relations.

 Follow James Hayton on Twitter @ProfessorHayton.